Three cup chicken |

 ¼ C pure sesame oil, preferably dark sesame oil

-1-inch piece fresh ginger, peeled and thinly sliced into rounds
+1-inch piece fresh ginger, peeled and thinly sliced into

 12-15 medium garlic cloves, peeled